Skip to content

 Usage

-webknossos convert [OPTIONS] SOURCE TARGET
+webknossos convert [OPTIONS] SOURCE [TARGET]

 Arguments

-Path to the source image stack.
+• SOURCE Path to the source image stack.
+Example: /path/to/source/images.

 Options